"[O]ur souls are moved ... more piously and powerfully when [sacred] words are sung than when they are not sung." - St. Augustine

 where you will find the liturgical works of many Ukrainian masters.

-The church choir schedule for summer until October, 2015:
+The church choir schedule for summer until October, 2014 is:

 Join us in lifting our voices in praise of The Lord!
 If you have any questions, please contact us at firstname.lastname@example.org